 We accept information from a wide variety of sources.
 Family members and friends are the most frequent callers to our office.
 Discharge planners, social workers, doctors, nurses, home health aides and neighbors are all typical people who call in referrals.
 As long as the person calling has all of the information required it does not matter who makes the call.

 We receive funding from both the federal and state government through the Division of Elderly Affairs, but we do rely heavily on donations from meal recipients and private donors.
 Our suggested donation is $3.00 per meal, which amounts to $15.00 per week.
 Regardless of your “donation” you will continue to receive meals.
 If you are unable to make a donation for your meal on a regular basis, we ask that you give what you can when you can as every little bit helps.
 We do accept cash, checks and money orders.
 Checks should be made payable to Meals on Wheels of RI, Inc. Donations are typically collected on Fridays.
 Donations may also be mailed to the following address.
 Meals on Wheels of RI, Inc., 70 Bath Street, Providence, RI 02908.
 We also work closely with the RI Department of Human Services in providing services to clients on the Waiver programs.
 The Waiver Program pays for the cost of the meal for qualified recipients.
 If you think you might be eligible for the Waiver program, please contact your social worker or DEA or DHS.

 What does a Meal include?

 The meal will arrive in two parts.
-The hot portion is delivered in a three-compartment tray which can be tossed in your recycle bin when finished.
+The first portion is delivered in a three-compartment tray which can be safely heated in a microwave or conventional oven (not a toaster oven).
 The meal usually consists of a main entree, potatoes, rice or pasta, and a vegetable.
-We also provide each recipient with a cold bag, which contains milk or juice, bread, dessert and occasionally, a salad.
+We also provide each recipient with a cold pack, which contains milk or juice, bread, dessert.
 The meals are prepared with no added salt or sugar and are not heavily seasoned.